ashleygoh1001/ashleygoh1001/README.md

 ### Hi, my name is Ashley Goh! 👋
-#### I'm a senior undergraduate student at Dartmouth College, double majoring in computer science and mathematical data science with a minor in human-centered design 👩🏻‍💻
+#### I'm a senior undergraduate student at Dartmouth College majoring in computer science and minoring in human-centered design 👩🏻‍💻
 #### I have a few private repositories, so feel free to email me to see them @ ashley.q.goh.26@dartmouth.edu! 💌
-#### Check out some of my projects @ [this link](https://ashleygoh1001.github.io/aboutme/)
+#### Check out some of my projects @ [this link](https://ashleygoh1001.github.io/aboutme/) ☺️
 #### Some of my hobbies include soccer, tennis, hiking, skiing, and social entrepreneurship! ⚽️
 <!--
 **ashleygoh1001/ashleygoh1001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.